TykTechnologies/wso2-to-tyk-migration/README.md

 ## Notes

-- The script creates or uses a WSO2 apictl environment called wso2-to-tyk-migration.
+- **WSO2 apictl Environment**: The script creates a WSO2 apictl environment named wso2-to-tyk-migration.
+If the environment already exists, it will reuse it.
-- Before running, it clears the WSO2 apictl export directory at `~/.wso2apictl/exported/migration/wso2-to-tyk-migration/tenant-default/apis`.
+- **Export Directory Cleanup**: Before execution, the script clears the WSO2 apictl export directory located at: `~/.wso2apictl/exported/migration/wso2-to-tyk-migration/tenant-default/apis`.
-- If migrating APIs that use self-signed certificates, ensure the Tyk Gateway is configured to [skip verification for upstream services](https://tyk.io/docs/tyk-oss-gateway/configuration/#proxy_ssl_insecure_skip_verify).
+- **SSL Verification Bypass**: For proof of concept environments with self-signed certificates, the script uses the `-k` flag with both `apictl` and `curl` to bypass SSL verification.
-- The script uses the -k flag with both `apictl` and `curl` to bypass SSL verification, as it is designed for Proof of Concept (PoC) environments that use self-signed certificates.
+- **Duplicate API Handling**: The script skips duplicate APIs to avoid importing them multiple times.

 ## Limitations